crs4/DigitalPathologyPlatform/clinical_annotations.md

 ## Clincal annotation: cores
-First of all, the form shows some read-only data about the geometry of the ROI(coming from the previous editing phase).
-The only clinical annotations here regards the  grading system, and these are mandatory only in case of positive core.
+First of all, the form shows some read-only data about the geometry of the ROI (coming from the previous editing phase).
+The only clinical annotations here regards the  grading system for the tumor classification, and these are present and mandatory only in case of positive core.
 Note that the Grade Group WHO is automatically derived from the inserted Gleason grades.

 ![cl_ann_ed_cr_sv](./img/36.cl_ann_edit_core_save.png)

+In addiction, the form in the view-only mode, contains:

+* a field that indicates the percentage of the normal tissue;
-In addiction, the form in the view-only mode, contains a field, the "Gleason pattern 4" which shows the percentage of that pattern on the core.
-Note that it is initially empty because it is a quantity derived from the subsequent annotation of the tumoral focus region.
+* a field named "Gleason pattern 4" which shows the percentage of that pattern on the core.

+Note that the latter is initially empty because it is a quantity derived from the subsequent annotation of the tumoral focus region.

 ![cl_ann_vo_cr](./img/37.cl_ann_viewonly_core.png)

 ## Clincal annotation: focus regions with tumor
-The form for the annotation of the focus region contains the main part of the whole clinical annotation plus some useful tools.
+The form for the annotation of the focus region contains the main part of the whole clinical annotation together with some useful tools.
 Like the slice form, it can be saved empty (all the fields are optional) and shows firstly the geometric characterization of the region.

 ![cl_ann_ed_rg](./img/38.cl_ann_edit_region.png)